Add data to an entity in Common Data Service by using Power Query

 You can give the new entity a different name or display name, but leave the default values to follow this tutorial exactly.

 You can specify a different primary-name field, map a different column in the source table to each field in the entity that you're creating, or both.
+You can also specify whether Text columns in your query output should be created as either Multiline Text or Single-Line Text in the Common Data Service.
 To follow this tutorial exactly, leave the default column mapping.

 Under Data (near the left edge), select Entities to show the list of entities in your database.